The Terrace, Wellington: Wellington Club

 The Wellington Club is a private club situated on three floors of a 1989 six-storey building at 88 The Terrace.
 There is a 17-storey office building at the rear of the site.
 Established in 1841 for men only, the Wellington Club is New Zealand's oldest private club (women were admitted from 1993), and has been located at this site since 1877.
+The original building on the site was built in the Victorian style.
+The site was compulsorily acquired in the 1970s to enable the construction of the Wellington Urban Motorway and the building was demolished.
+The area of the site was reduced by one third.
+New club buildings designed by Roger Walker were constructed on the front portion of the section.
+In 1986, those buildings were also demolished, to allow for the construction of the current building.

 There is a large old pōhutukawa tree in front of the building.
 When Warren & Mahoney was designing the Wellington Club's new building in the late 1980s, they created a frontage with a large curved indentation to accommodate the spreading branches of the tree.
 There were problems with droppings from the thousands of sparrows and starlings that roosted in the tree each night, as club members had to pass directly under the tree to enter the building.
 Several solutions were tried: nets, starling alarm calls, hosing the birds and placing stuffed rats in the tree to try to scare the birds away.
 Eventually, a large arched verandah was built over the entrance to protect visitors to the building.